Postgraduate Research Student

 Sarah graduated with first class honours from the LLB at Queen Mary, University of London in 2008, and was awarded the Sweet and Maxwell Law Prize and the Drapers Company Undergraduate Prize.
 She went on to complete an LLM in International Human Rights Law at University College London, which she passed with distinction.
 She was the sole recipient of the Mishcon de Reya Scholarship, and also received substantial grants from the Haberdasher’s Thomas Arno Fund and the Jewish Student Aid Trust.

-Sarah is currently a law PhD Candidate at Queen Mary, having been awarded the School of Law PhD Studentship.
+Sarah is currently a PhD Candidate in the Department of Law at Queen Mary, having been awarded the School of Law PhD Studentship.
 She is also a Graduate Student Advisor in the Department of Law, and the Managing Editor of the International Community Law Review.

 Sarah has a number of publications on the topic of exclusion from refugee status, including ‘Exclusion from Refugee Status and Terrorist-related Offences: the case of AH (Algeria)’ (2012) 26(4) Journal of Immigration, Asylum and Nationality Law 337-348, and ‘Exclusion from Refugee Status: asylum seekers and terrorism in the UK’ (2012) 1 Centre for Criminal Justice and Human Rights Working Papers Series 2-16, for which she was awarded best paper at the Centre for Criminal Justice and Human Rights (CCJHR) Conference at University College Cork, Ireland.